johnalison/obsidian-notes/Journal/2 October 2024 Wednesday.md

 Up at 7

-No semen found!
+# No semen found!

 M&T to school

 # [[Jet DeClustering]]
-- make hists w/PS and hT RW
+- make hists w/PS and hT RW.. not clear the RW does much
+- update topReconstruction... merging
+- Making another dataset (seed1)
+- I think I finished this for now...

 # Taught for Markus
 - four-vectors + GR